abhijeetGithu/Software-Developer-Intern-Assignment-whitecarrot/README.md

 You can check out the deployed application at: [Google Calendar Events App](https://assignment-whitecarrot.netlify.app/)

 > **Note:** The link may not work as my Google Cloud credits have ended.
-You need to replace the secrets with your own for it to function properly.
+You need to replace the secrets with your own for it to function properly in your environment.

 ## 🔧 Installation and Setup